 Scholars need 38 course credits to graduate (rather than the 36 courses that most majors at Union require) and use their additional courses to create an enriched program that meets their specific needs and interests.
 Most Scholars take extra courses in their first and sophomore years.
 Fall term first-year students may not take an extra course.
-In addition, Union Scholars have the privilege of taking one extra course each term at no extra cost, assuming they maintain a cumulative GPA of 3.2 or better.
+In addition, Union Scholars have the privilege of taking one extra course each term at no extra cost, as long as they are in good standing as a Scholar and are meeting or exceeding the minimum Scholars GPA.
 Scholars may not hold over the free fourth course to another term.

 The School of Management at the Union Graduate College (UGC) offers some classes that undergraduates may enroll in.
 Union Scholars may take up to two UGC courses (from a list of acceptable courses) that can count as undergraduate electives.
 More than two UGC courses cannot count toward the undergraduate degree unless the student matriculates into the joint BS/BA/MBA program prior to the end of his/her tenth term at Union.
 Scholars who matriculate into the joint BS/BA/MBA program may double count a third UGC course toward their undergraduate degree as well as toward the MBA.
 Once matriculated in the joint BS/BA/MBA program, Union Scholars may take additional UGC courses.
 Those BS/BA/MBA Scholars will continue to receive their financial aid through their full four years of undergraduate school.

 Scholars are allowed to graduate up to 3 terms early if they meet all the requirements for the Scholars program as well as the regular graduation requirements.
 Scholars interested in pursuing this option must get permission from the Dean of Studies at least one year in advance.